blacknemo42/DnDCraftingTools/src/docs/CheatSheets/Poisoncraft.md

 # Poisoncraft Cheatsheet

 ## Overview
-Poisoncraft is a specialized branch of alchemy focused on creating poisons and venoms.
-It uses poisoner's kit for crafting and Intelligence or Wisdom (your choice) for crafting rolls.
+Poisoncraft is the art of creating poisons, venoms, and toxins.
+It uses poisoner's kit for crafting and Intelligence for crafting rolls.

 ## Quick Reference
-1. Select a poison from the "Poisons Crafting Table"
+1. Select a poison from the [Poisoncraft Table](javascript:navigateToCraftingTable('poisoncrafttable'))
 2. Acquire the materials listed for that poison
 3. Use poisoner's kit to craft the poison
-4. For every 2 hours, make a crafting roll: 1d20 + INT/WIS modifier + proficiency with poisoner's kit
+4. For every 2 hours, make a crafting roll: 1d20 + INT modifier + proficiency with poisoner's kit
 5. On success, mark 2 hours of progress.
 Once completed time equals crafting time, the poison is complete
 6. On failure, no progress is made.
 Three consecutive failures results in loss of all materials

 ## Take 10 Rule
 When not under pressure or distraction, a poisoncrafter may choose to "Take 10" on a crafting check:
 - Instead of rolling a d20, automatically use a 10 for the roll
-- Total: 10 + INT/WIS modifier + proficiency with poisoner's kit
+- Total: 10 + INT modifier + proficiency with poisoner's kit
 - This ensures steady progress but prevents exceptional results
 - Not recommended for high-DC poisons where a higher roll is needed to succeed